- Accommodation advice

 Housing support

-Explore the support on offer whether you're living in University halls or renting in the city
+Support whether you're in halls or renting in the city

 Living away from home with other students could be one of the most exciting and rewarding parts of your time in Portsmouth.